linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 = 3.0.1 =

 - Ready and tested for WordPress 6.1
-- Fixed: Consistenty for labels and help text for conditions fields with the [Conditions API](https://conditionalblocks.com/docs/developer/custom-conditions/).
+- Fixed: Consistent for labels and help text for conditions fields with the [Conditions API](https://conditionalblocks.com/docs/developer/custom-conditions/).

 = 3.0.0 =